Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Introduction

-Furthermore, neuroimaging results have been shown to be impacted by differences in hardware architectures or software package versions~\cite{glatard_reproducibility_2015, gronenschild_effects_2012}.
-This suggests that a single pipeline evaluation is not sufficient to obtain robust results, though the reliability of results may be increased when studying their distributions across perturbations.
+Furthermore, neuroimaging results have been shown to be impacted by differences in hardware architectures or software package versions~\cite{glatard_reproducibility_2015, gronenschild_effects_2012}, {questioning the robustness of the results}.
+This suggests that a single pipeline evaluation is not sufficient to obtain robust results. {A poor robustness of the results would question their reliability, since significant results might have been obtained by chance and might actually be false positive findings}\cite{ioannidis_why_2008}{.
+This robustness can be assessed by studying the distribution of results across perturbations of the workflow.}

 There are also concerns about the reproducibility of machine learning studies.
 Indeed, in a recent study~\cite{kapoor_leakage_2022}, researchers attempted to reproduce several machine learning experiments, revealing multiple issues which could lead to the non-reproducibility of findings.
 These issues can be split in three categories~\cite{varoquaux_evaluating_2023}: data leakage, computational reproducibility, and choice of evaluation metrics.
 In particular,~\cite{wen_convolutional_2020} performed a review of CNN-based classification of Alzheimer's subtypes and found a potential data leakage in half of the 32 surveyed studies due to a wrong data split at the subject-level, a data split after data augmentation or dimension reduction, transfer learning with models pre-trained on parts of the test set or the absence of an independent test set.
-These data leakage might cause an over-optimistic performance assessment of models and thus, a lack of reproducibility and replicability of the findings.
+Such a data leakage, {which we did not notice in our study}, might cause an over-optimistic performance assessment of models and thus, a lack of reproducibility and replicability of the findings.
 Evaluation procedures can also cause the non-reproducibility of findings, due to unsuitable metric choices when using unbalanced datasets for instance or questionable cross-validation procedures, in particular with low sample sizes.
 Random choices in a training procedure, for instance initial weights or hyper-parameters random selection, which all impact computational reproducibility, might also lead to uncontrolled fluctuations in results when using different random initialization states.